profzei/Matebook-X-Pro-2018/Network/Readme.md

 9. Reboot

 Remember that `AirportItlwm.kext` is still in **beta phase**, but rapidly improving!
 Use at your own risk!

+### Discussion
+- If you have questions about the driver, please discuss them on [https://gitter.im/OpenIntelWireless/itlwm](https://gitter.im/OpenIntelWireless/itlwm)
+- If you want to report bugs, please use [https://github.com/OpenIntelWireless/itlwm/issues](https://github.com/OpenIntelWireless/itlwm/issues)

 ## OpenIntelWireless - How to use
 This project is based on: